 Develop a credit policy – Firstly, make sure that your customers clearly understand your payment terms when you make a sale.
 If appropriate, put them in writing.

 Credit type and terms – Ensure your customers understand the types of payment you’ll accept – cash, credit card, cheque or ‘on account’.
-Also have in place rules for checking on the credit of the customer – and do the credit check on every new account.
+Also, have in place rules for checking on the credit of the customer – and do the credit check on every new account.

 Issue invoices promptly – What message are you sending if you don’t invoice promptly?
 That you don’t need the money!
 Don’t show ‘payable within 14 days of invoice.’
-Instead you should show payable by a fixed date, such as 14 June.
+Instead, you should show payable by a fixed date, such as 14 June.
 This leaves the customer in absolutely no doubt about when you expect payment.

-Create a collection process – if an account is overdue there should be a process in place to ensure collection is made as soon as possible.
+Create a collection process – if an account is overdue there should be a process in place to ensure collection activity is commenced as soon as possible.
 You should take action on the account immediately it has gone overdue.
 Start with a polite reminder note escalating to a phone call or a visit if the account is not settled.
 Be polite, professional and persistent whenever making contact with your debtor.
 While you need to be firm you don’t want to be seen as harassing people.
 You may also want to leave yourself with the option of continuing to do business with them.

 Develop a collection schedule.